-What are the hardest courses and easiest courses to study in universities, polytechnic and other higher institutions?
-This is one of the questions people ask, especially secondary school students.
+What are the hardest courses and easiest courses to study in universities, polytechnics and other higher institutions?
+This is one of the questions people ask, especially for secondary school students.

 Before we look at those degrees (courses) that are rated hardest, I want to state one fact here: no course is actually too easy.
 This is because people differ in what they find easy or difficult.
 For example, to one person mathematics may be easier than the English language but to another mathematics may be really challenging.
 I know this not just by common sense but through my own experience as well…